top of page

 What is not included in the cost of camp?

-- Transportation to and from the camp (with the exception of overnight camp which has the bus with pickup and drop-off location)
+- Transportation to and from the camp (with the exception of campers registered for consecutive overnight camp which has the bus with pickup and drop-off location)

 - Snacks/Drinks from the camp snack shack